 Negligence is a legal concept.
 Generally, someone is negligent when they fail to exercise reasonable caution under the circumstances.
 You could be entitled to damages if a third party:

 Don’t settle for less than you deserve.
-You can take the next step by calling our experienced Boston work accident attorneys to create an attorney client relationship today.
+You can take the next step by calling our experienced workplace accident attorneys to create an attorney client relationship today.

 To claim workers’ comp, you have 30 days after your accident to file Form 110 and notify your employer about your injuries.